 When you have decided to make a fresh start, give those who may be directly affected fair warning.
 If your changes will affect the family unit, have a family meeting and share what changes you are about to make.
 Set out your expectations and do what you need to do to make certain everyone is fully aware of your intentions.
 If your changes will happen in your workplace or community, make a genuine effort to share your plans so people won’t be blindsided.

 Water seeks the path of least resistance.
 If you are managing people in your life who aren’t onboard with your plans, they will do what they can to try to get you off track.
 The more consistent you are with your plans, routines, and actions day-to-day, the more likely they will see that you are serious and won’t be deterred from your plans.
 Sabotage will be replaced with respect if you stick to your plans and aren’t wishy-washy.

 #3.
 Share Your Enthusiasm and Gratitude

 The more you show how determined, excited, and committed you are to change, the more those in your life will get on board.
 You may even inspire them to make a fresh start themselves.
 Be verbal about your achievements as you see the changes coming from your fresh start.
 Be grateful for any sacrifices that your friends, family, or co-workers may be making and share the gratitude as often as possible.
 The more you spread the love, the harder it is to stop the momentum.

 If all else fails, keep your plans to yourself and work hard in the background.
 Your results will show them how serious you are.

 You don’t have to feel guilty when you want a fresh start.
 Have faith, stay the course, and don’t lose sight of your goals.

-Have you felt the nudge to make a change in a certain area of your life?
+Have you felt the nudge to make a change in an area of your life?